BillJr99/Ursinus-CS374-Fall2024/_pages/Activities/activity-functional.md

         - "In your own words, define tail recursion.
 Do you see instances of tail recursion in these examples?
 Draw a call stack for one of these examples."
         - "Compare and constrast closures and objects."
         - "Using the <code>pair?</code> directive, which returns <code>&#35;t</code> if the parameter is a nonempty list, add a check to one of these list recursion examples to ensure that <code>null</code> is returned if an empty list is passed."
+        - "Write a function that accepts a list and an operator as parameters, such as addition.
+Apply that operator to the whole list recursively; for example, if the operator is the addition operator, return the sum of the list.
+If it is the multiplication operator, return the product of all items in the list."
   additional_reading:
     - title: "The Scheme Programming Language"
       link: "https://www.scheme.com/tspl3/"